 Daniel’s ultimate goal in life is for students to remember this positive, self-affirming mantra: “You’re smart!
 You’re prepared!
 You’re gonna do great!”
 Daniel has held leadership roles in his undergraduate, graduate, and professional roles as a student and professional, and is eager to help grow ArkAAN involvement around the state.
 Daniel has been an active member of ArkAAN since 2013, when he was a graduate student, and has presented at ArkAAN and Partners for Student Success conferences.

 Amelia Jaeger has been with the University of Central Arkansas Academic Advising Center since 2016.
 She currently serves as an Education Counselor for the College of Natural Sciences and Math as well as Transfer Services.
-Amelia received her BA in Sociology from the University of Arkansas in 2015.
-She is currently working on her MS in College Student Personnel Services and Administration at the University of Central Arkansas.
+Amelia received her BA in Sociology from the University of Arkansas in 2015, and recently completed her MS in College Student Personnel Services and Administration at the University of Central Arkansas.
 She loves working with all her students and helping them find their niche.
 Having been a Transfer Student herself, she feels right at home advising her Transfer Students.
 “Each day is a new day in the Advising Office, and like our students, no two days are the same.
 I love being able to help students find a route to what they are passionate about.
 All students, but especially transfer students have a huge place in my heart and I am so thankful to work with them.”

 Amelia enjoys traveling, crochet, and fishing.
 Her newest hobby has been playing with her new niece, Evelyn, who has recently moved to Mountain Home with Amelia’s sister and brother-in-law.

-Finally, Amelia is a recent addition to ArkAAN and it will be her first year on the Executive Board.
-“I hope this position on the board will allow me to learn more about how other schools advise and make it easier for Transfer Students to transition to new campuses.”
+Finally, “I hope this position on the board will allow me to learn more about how other schools advise and make it easier for Transfer Students to transition to new campuses.”

 Adrian Everett is a native of McGehee, Arkansas.
 Currently, he is the Associate Director/Transfer Student Services Coordinator for Arkansas State University Wilson Advising Center.
 He has been a higher education professional since 2013.
 He completed his Bachelor of Science in Interdisciplinary Studies with emphasis in Secondary Education, General Science, and Health/Physical Education in August 2011, and his Master of Science in College Student Personnel Services in May 2013 both from Arkansas State University.
 As a student at A-State, his greatest accomplishments include being selected as Student Government Association President, traveling to Europe as a Global Student Leader, and delivering the Commencement Speech during his undergraduate graduation ceremony.